Losant/losant-docs/docs/university/course-four-workshop.md

 ![Time Series Graph Settings](/images/university/course-four-workshop/time-series-settings.png)

 The simulator is set to generate data every two seconds.
-So, by choosing a resolution of one minute, each data point on the block will represent an aggregated value of 30 data points (data will be reported 30 times, or every two seconds, within a one minute interval).
+So, by choosing a resolution of one minute, each data point on the block will represent an aggregated value of 30 data points (data will be reported 30 times, or every two seconds, within a one-minute interval).
 We will have the option to select the aggregation method below.

 Next, configure the device data.